Darkassasin/DistributedFileWatcherRedis/README.md

 This service is built with horizontal scalability in mind.Redis acts as a central coordination point to keep state consistent across replicas.

 🧹 Future Enhancements
+ - Docker & Docker Compose

- - File processing retries and dead-letter handling
+ - File processing retries
  - Hash expiration policies in Redis
  - File archiving/post-processing hooks
  - Easily deployable in containers and orchestrated environments.